wrboyce/hueman/README.md

 ### Group Controllers

-I haven't quite decided how `GroupController` will work yet, but it'll allow you to dispatch commands to arbitary groups of lights.
-Something like this:
+GroupControllers group together items and allow commands to be dispatched to them as groups.

     >>> gc = GroupController('bedroom.*', '*.*lamp')
     >>> gc.preset('relax').commit()